ACIAC PhD Scholarship 2019: English-Chinese Translation Studies

-- hold an Australian Bachelor (Honours) degree in Literature (H2A or H1) or equivalent overseas qualifications and experience OR equivalent qualifications and evidence of research experience (including publications) in Australian-China arts and culture.
+- hold an Australian Bachelor (Honours) degree in Arts (H2A or H1) or equivalent overseas qualifications and experience OR equivalent qualifications and evidence of research experience (including publications) in Australian-China arts and culture.

 - have demonstrated excellent academic performance.

-- a good understanding of cultural and artistic theories and their application.
+- demonstrate a good understanding of cultural translation theories and their application.

 - be highly motivated to undertake further study at an advanced level.

-- have excellent oral communication skills and good team-working experience.
+- have excellent oral and written communication skills and good team-working experience.

-- propose a research project that works within the project aims listed above.
+- provide a research proposal that works within the project aims as listed above.